-When you read a novel, newspaper or a magazine on the weekend you are probably reading passively; that is, without exercising any real critical analysis.
-This type of reading is worthwhile and important, but in order to succeed at university, you need to read actively.
-An active reader…
+When you read a novel, news feed or blog post on the weekend you are probably reading passively; that is, without exercising any real critical analysis.
+This type of reading is worthwhile, but in order to succeed at university, you need to read actively.

-Makes detailed notes and highlights important parts of the text to help fill in the gaps in their existing knowledge; and
+Makes detailed notes and highlights important parts of the text to help fill in the gaps in their existing knowledge

 Textbooks are designed to teach students the main ideas in a field, and which most scholars agree upon, rather than arguing an individual point of view.
 You need to become very familiar with the way your text books are organised:

 If the textbook is divided into sections, there may be an introduction at the beginning of each section.

 It may summarise each of the chapters briefly and say how they relate to each other – don’t skip these summaries!

 When reading any chapter, read the headings first, and any "teaching devices" like summaries or questions following the chapters; then go back and read it through.

 You will most likely be looking for information about some specific topic

 First, check the table of contents and/or index to work out which parts of the book are useful and book mark them.

 Next, read headings, summaries, and questions at the end of the book marked sections and/or chapters.